hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-03-terminal-co-ipfs-web3-deployment-simplified.md

 This can be a headache if you‘re adding/updating content.
 Imagine a blog with new articles everyday.
 You’ll have to generate a new hash every time something changes.

 Everything downstream will also be changed.
-If you have a domain name (myawesomeipfswebsiteblog.com), then you’ll have to update the[values](https://medium.com/coinmonks/how-to-host-a-website-on-ipfs-with-dns-82f1f2fe6361)to the new hash.
+If you have a domain name (myawesomeipfswebsiteblog.com), then you’ll have to update the[ values](https://medium.com/coinmonks/how-to-host-a-website-on-ipfs-with-dns-82f1f2fe6361) to the new hash.

 ![Photo by Aditya Chinchure on Unsplash](/media/waterfall.jpeg)